friendsofstrandseq/mosaicatcher-pipeline/README.md

 # 🛑 Troubleshooting & Current limitations

 - Do not change the structure of your input folder after running the pipeline, first execution will build a config dataframe file (`OUTPUT_DIRECTORY/config/config.tsv`) that contains the list of cells and the associated paths
-- Do not change the list of chromosomes after a first execution (i.e: first execution using `count` mode on `chr21`, second execution using `segmentation` mode on all chromosomes)
+- Do not change the list of chromosomes after a first execution (i.e: first execution on `chr17`, second execution on all chromosomes)

 # 💂‍♂️ Authors (alphabetical order)

 - Ashraf Hufash
+- Cosenza Marco
 - Ebert Peter
 - Ghareghani Maryam
 - Grimes Karen